The Green Initiative Committee (GIC) promotes efficient energy use and other environmentally responsible practices in the legal profession.

-First announced at the 2008 CMBA Annual Meeting, the Green Initiative Committee (GIC) promotes efficient energy use and other environmentally responsible practices in law offices by rewarding innovation and commitment.
-The committee's work has positively impacted the environment, helped law offices reduce costs, and positioned the CMBA as a "green leader" among bar associations.
-This presentation discusses in more detail the role of the GIC and the requirements for certification.
+The committee's work positively impacts the environment, helps law offices reduce costs, adds value to client service, and has positioned the CMBA as a "green leader" among bar associations.
 We also invite you to check out the recent articles published in the Cleveland Metropolitan Bar Journal are available in the "articles and more" tab as well.

 For more information on the Green Initiative, please contact: Rita Klein